Chirag-ahir/JAVA-All-Basic/README.md

   what is file output stream in java?<br>
   It is an abstract superclass of the java.io package and writes data to an output resource.
 In other words, writing the data into the files.

+  what is try with resources in java ?<br>
+  In Java, the try-with-resources statement is a try statement that declares one or more resources.
+The try-with-resources statement ensures that each resource is closed at the end of the statement execution.